Managing your blood glucose (sugar) levels with type 1 diabetes or type 2 diabetes can feel like a balancing act.

 7) Tingling lips

-It’s not exactly clear why tingling lips are a symptom of low blood sugar, but you might notice tingling in your face or lips if you’re experiencing hypoglycemia.
+It’s not exactly clear why tingling lips are a symptom of low blood sugar in adults, but you might notice tingling in your face or lips if you’re experiencing hypoglycemia.

 8) Brain fog